-Being new, you should focus on small business legal requirements from the beginning because doing so can save you the cost, energy, and peace of mind you could spend on legal tangles.
+Learning how to make your business legal is more than just paying attention to the policies; it's also about maintaining consistency and honesty in all your records.
+Being new, you should focus on legal requirements for business from the beginning because doing so can save you the cost, energy, and peace of mind you could spend on legal tangles.

-What are the legal requirements for starting a business?
+What are the legal requirements for a small business?

 If you are anxious about getting everything right, here’s the best place to begin.
 We have put together eight steps you should follow to protect your business legally.
 Even if you have spent years building your business without protecting its legal interests, it’s never too late to start.

 1. Decide on your business structure

 While you may define your business by the products and services it offers, the legal system has its own set of definitions for your business.
 These definitions represent the way you structure your business.

 Your business could be owned independently or controlled and operated by an external party, where you perform the role of a shareholder.
 Each of these ownership types has its own set of rules.
 Here are five of the most common business structures.